Compositional Phoneme Approximation for L1-Grounded L2 Pronunciation Training: Experiments

 \subsection{Experimental Setup}

 We selected $18$ English words containing phonemes absent from the Korean phonemic inventory as shown in Table~\ref{tab:words}.
 We recruited $20$ native Korean speakers and presented three types of visual cues: (1) the English word alone (ENG), (2) the English word and its Hangul transcription (KOR), and (3) the English word with a CPA-based Korean grapheme (CPA).
-Here, the KOR condition serves as a baseline reflecting explicit 1-to-1 phoneme substitution, following Korean rules for mapping each foreign language phoneme to its closest Korean counterpart.
+Here, the KOR cue follows Korea’s official Loanword Transcription Rules~\cite{mocst2017loanword}.
 In each condition, participants read each word aloud three times (nine total).
 Details on the experimental setup and grapheme design are provided in Appendix~\ref{appendix:details}.